-Join in our regular ongoing tai chi beginners classes to heal and nourish your well being.
+Join in our regular tai chi beginners classes to heal and nourish your well being.

-NEW TAI CHI COURSE STARTS SATURDAY 6th JULY AND MONDAY 10th JULY
+NEW TAI CHI COURSE STARTS SATURDAY 7th JULY AND SUNDAY 8th JULY AT 8.30AM

-Tai chi classes are held regularly in Centennial Park Sydney AND
+Tai chi classes are held regularly in Centennial Park Sydney and The Bowen Library in Maroubra.

-WEEKLY ongoing beginners tai-chi class held every Saturday morning 6th July 2018 adjacent to the labyrinth in Centennial Park Sydney (View Map) - Minimum of four classes required to begin - BOOK NOW!
+WEEKLY ongoing beginners tai-chi class held every Saturday and Sunday morning at 8.30am - adjacent to the labyrinth in Centennial Park Sydney

 The aim is to strengthen internal organs, unblock energy meridians (pathways) and to facilitate the flow of vital fluids through the body, by relaxing, attention to posture, releasing, alignment, balance and coordination.